 speed up innovation

-The role will facilitate business growth and help drive knowledge transfer between the science base and industry, promote networking and stimulate innovation relevant to bioscience generally and synthetic biology, specifically users and enablers.
-You will help catalyse the development of new technology-enabled products and processes across a wide range of sectors and industries that will benefit business, the economy, the environment and society.
+We are looking for an enthusiastic individual to join us in providing business support to companies within the Electronics sector, particularly those working in power electronics and/or RF electronics.
+The role will facilitate business growth and help promote and drive knowledge transfer between the science/technology base and industry, promoting networking and stimulating innovation relevant to Electronics businesses.
+You will help catalyse the development of new technology-based products and processes across the full range of industry sectors for the benefit of business, the economy, the environment and society.

 - Facilitate networking opportunities for industry to meet with peers and potential collaborators through the organisation of workshops and other meetings etc.